Directional Privacy for Deep Learning: Introduction

+A popular method for protecting deep learning models against attacks is to train them with Differential Privacy (DP) \citep{dwork-roth:2014}. \citet{song-etal:2013} first proposed adding $\epsilon$-DP noise to the gradient vectors within each batch, thereby providing an $\epsilon$ guarantee over training datasets.
+They noted, though, that the noise impacted SGD utility significantly.
+Later developments improved its performance.
+For example, \citet{abadi-etal:2016:CCS} proposed an accountant with tighter bounds for the privacy budget for the Gaussian mechanism.

+Gaussian noise is isotropic: its noise vector is equally likely to point in any direction in the high-dimensional space of the gradients.
+In contrast, we might expect that the utility of the model would be better served by a mechanism which is designed to preserve the \emph{direction} of the gradients.
+Intuitively, the more their directions are preserved, the better is the gradient descent algorithm going to to minimise the loss function.

+The idea of tuning the \emph{shape} of the noise arises in the context of \emph{metric differential privacy} or $d$-privacy~\citep{chatzikokolakis-etal:2013:PETS}, a generalisation of DP in which the notion of adjacency is generalised to a distinguishability metric $d$.
+Metric differential privacy is a unifying definition which subsumes both central and local DP, the former recoverable by choosing $d$ to be the Hamming metric on databases, and the latter by choosing $d$ to be the Discrete metric on individual data points.
+Importantly, by careful choice of the metric $d$, $d$-privacy mechanisms can provide a better privacy-utility trade-off than with standard DP.

-Guided by \dpriv, a natural alternative mechanism to apply to gradients is one which preserves angular distance.
-Recently, one such \textit{directional privacy} mechanism has been developed by \citet{weggenmann-kerschbaum:2021:CCS}, who applied the idea to recurrent temporal data in the context of a dataset of sleep recordings. \citet{weggenmann-kerschbaum:2021:CCS} provide two novel DP mechanisms for their directional privacy, based on the von Mises-Fisher and Purkayastha distributions.
-Importantly, these mechanisms provide $\epsilon d$-privacy guarantees rather than $(\epsilon, \delta)$-DP, which means that their composition properties are more straightforward ($d$-privacy composition follows standard DP composition) and they do not require complex reasoning using a moments accountant~\citep{mironov:2017:CSF}.
-The \textbf{key idea} in this paper is to define analogous mechanisms to apply to gradients in the context of DP-SGD, so that with high likelihood a reported gradient is close in direction to the original gradient and with diminishing likelihood directions further away.
-The aim of the present paper is to show that these kinds of directional privacy mechanisms applied to deep learning training can have less impact on model performance (because the application of noise can be more targeted) while providing $\epsilon d$-privacy guarantees.
+Our \textbf{key idea} is to implement DP-SGD with directional noise, so that with high likelihood a reported gradient is close in direction to the original gradient and further away (in direction) with diminishing likelihood.
+The aim of the present paper is to show that these kinds of directional privacy mechanisms applied to deep learning training can have less impact on model performance because the application of noise can be more targeted while providing $\epsilon$-privacy guarantees via metric DP.

-In this paper, we define a model \DirDP and corresponding privacy mechanism for applying directional privacy to gradients in deep learning training (\S\ref{sec:model}).
-This mechanism comes with a (metric) DP guarantee; however, as we discuss, it is not straightforward to compare the privacy budgets of the Gaussian mechanism of DP-SGD with \DirDP.
-We therefore provide experimental comparisons of both privacy and utility of \DirDP and DP-SGD (\S\ref{sec:exper}), where the experimental evaluation of privacy is based on recent methods that permit the reconstruction of training set data based on gradients during training \citep{zhu-etal:2019:NeurIPS,geiping-etal:2020:NeurIPS,wei-etal:2020:ESORICS}.
-We show (\S\ref{sec:results}) that \DirDP performs notably better on some major datasets for comparable levels of defence against reconstruction attacks.